I-Man-H/SystemEngineering/Week 6/Week 6.md

 Relevant Lecture: Week 06 - Conceptual Design

+## Announcements:

+* Assignment 1 marks have been released.
+* Assignment 2 has been released (Due on 17 April 2023, 8:59 AM)

 # Introduction
 Design synthesis is a creative activity that transforms a system’s **_functional_** decomposition into a **_physical_** architecture (or **_system_** architecture for conceptual systems).
 Where functional architectures describe **_what_** the system must do, physical and system architectures describe **_how_** the system will do it.